teelur/budget-board-docs/docs/setting-up/index.md

 Navigate to the `Accounts Configuration` screen by clicking the gear button in the Accounts card on the Dashboard.

-Click the `Create Account` button and fill out the dialog to create the account.
+Click the `Create Account` button and fill out the dialog.

 Fill out each field for the account: